 Levoleucovorin is administered in combination with methotrexate or fluorouracil, which can cause embryo-fetal harm.
 Refer to methotrexate and fluorouracil prescribing information for additional information.

-Development History and FDA Approval Process for Khapzory
+Development Timeline for Khapzory

 |Oct 23, 2018||Spectrum Pharmaceuticals Receives FDA Approval of Khapzory (levoleucovorin) for Injection|